 ARSHIA SATTAR – SOUTH ASIA CONTACT

 Arshia Sattar has a Ph.D. in classical Indian literatures from the University of Chicago.
 Her translations from Sanskrit, Tales from the Kathasaritsagara and The Ramayana of Valmiki have been published by Penguin Books.
-She has also written two books for children, Kishkindha Tails, Pampa Sutra, Adventures with Hanuman (Red Turtle, 2013), and The Ramayana for Children (Juggernaut, 2016, and forthcoming from Restless Books, 2017).
-Her other recent publications include Lost Loves: Exploring Rama’s Anguish (Penguin, India 2011) and The Best of Quest (ed., Westland Books, 2011), and Uttara: The Book of Answers (Penguin, 2016, forthcoming from Rowman and Littlefield, 2017).
+She has also written four books for children, Kishkindha Tails, Pampa Sutra, Adventures with Hanuman (Red Turtle, 2013), and The Ramayana for Children (Juggernaut, 2016, and forthcoming from Restless Books, 2017).
+Her other recent publications include Lost Loves: Exploring Rama’s Anguish (Penguin, 2011), The Best of Quest (ed., Westland Books, 2011), and Uttara: The Book of Answers (Penguin, 2016, forthcoming from Rowman and Littlefield, 2017).

 DW GIBSON – U.S. CONTACT

-DW Gibson is the author of The Edge Becomes the Center: An Oral History of Gentrification in the Twenty-First Century (winner of the 2015 Brooklyn Eagle Literary Prize) and Not Working: People Talk About Losing a Job and Finding Their Way in Today’s Changing Economy.
+DW Gibson is the author of the awarding-winning book The Edge Becomes the Center: An Oral History of Gentrification in the Twenty-First Century and Not Working: People Talk About Losing a Job and Finding Their Way in Today’s Changing Economy.
 He shared a National Magazine Award for his work on “This Is the Story of One Block in Bed-Stuy, Brooklyn” for New York Magazine.
-His work has appeared in publications such as Harper’s, The New York Times, The Washington Post, The Nation, The Village Voice, The Caravan, and he has been a contributor to NPR’s All Things Considered and “There Goes the Neighborhood,” a podcast co-produced by WNYC and The Nation.
+His work has also appeared in Harper’s, The New York Times, The Washington Post, The Nation, The Village Voice, and The Caravan.
+Gibson has been a contributor to NPR’s All Things Considered and “There Goes the Neighborhood,” a podcast co-produced by WNYC and The Nation.
 His documentary film, Not Working, a companion to the book, is available through Films Media Group.
 His directorial debut, Pants Down, premiered at Anthology Film Archives in New York.
-Gibson serves as director of Writers Omi at Ledig House in Ghent, New York.

 He can be reached at: firstname.lastname@example.org